-The Program is funded by Environmental Handling Fees (EHF) paid to PCA by its members based on the volume of sales of the designated products in BC.
-The EHF may appear at the time of retail sale as a separate charge or be integrated into the product price.
+The Program is funded by Environmental Handling Fees (EHF) paid to PCA by its members based on the quantity of the designated products sold or supplied in BC.
+The EHF may appear at the time of retail sale as a separate charge or be integrated into the product price and is subject to retail sales taxes.
 The EHF is not a tax or a refundable deposit.
-Rather, it is a service fee subject to provincial sales tax.
-Program revenues generated by the EHFs are applied towards program operations, including but not limited to:
+Program revenues fund program operations, including but not limited to:

+- Administration,

-- Administration, - Public education and communication - Collection, transportation, recycling and responsible disposal of collected products, and - Establishing and maintaining a reserve fund.
+- Public education and communication

+- Collection, transportation, recycling and responsible disposal of collected products, and □ Establishing and maintaining a reserve fund.